data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-92

-*Solution*.
-The list doesn't change.
+*Solution.* The list doesn't change.
 The object associated with the variable `{py} x` is retrieved when the list is created, and after that point the list is no longer connected to the name `{py} x`.

 [Continue](btn:next)